Table of Contents

 Implement Structured Change Control

-Approval paths should specify who signs off on different scope changes, based on their impact.
-Formal evaluation should consider schedule impact, cost, and risk management.
+Approval paths should specify who signs off based on impact.
+A simple example:

 Monitor and Control Scope Creep